TZstatsADS/fall2022-project1-chenchen0270/README.md

 Term: Fall 2022

-+ Projec title: Philosophy data analysis
++ Projec title: Philosophy Texts Analysis
 + This project is conducted by [Chen Chen]

-+ Project summary:
++ Project summary: I analyzed the length of sentences of different philosophy texts from different philosophers, followed by a sentiment analysis and clustering of emotions.
+Then I created two word clouds from two philosophers, trying to figure out their main focus in philosophy.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.